一 (yi) / oneness

 Special Thanks

-I would like to thank Ceci Sun for inviting me to collaborate on this project, Golan Levin and Kyle McDonald for their mentorship, Calder Sprinkle for programming the lighting to go with the projections, and Viviana Chen for testing out the software in Pittsburgh.
-I would also like to thank my beautiful and intelligent classmates for believing in me and providing candid feedback to help me grow.
+I would like to thank Ceci Sun for inviting me to collaborate on this project, Golan Levin and Kyle McDonald for their mentorship, and Viviana Chen for making the time to test out the software in Pittsburgh.
+I would also like to thank my beautiful and intelligent classmates for believing in me and providing feedback to help me grow.

 ← Previous